BeniDev25/BeniDev25/README.md

 ### Who Am I?
-Hey, im Beni, im learning a the moment Python and some C++.
+Im Beni, 14yo, im learning at the moment Python and some C++.
-Would say, im an Software Developer (kinda)
-Trying my best, and friendly!
 ---

-### My GitHub
-Swing by my GitHub to check out my work:
-- **Projects**: Cheats for several games, databases, and much more, all powered by Python.
----

-### any questions?
+- At the moment im working on a Universal Python Aim Assist :)
+- And some other stuff :)

-Message me on Discord: derbenii
+If you have questions, feel free to dm me on discord: derbenii --

----

-*© 2025 BeniDev.
-Fueled by coffee and Python magic.*